 The time has come to say goodbye to Google+ once and for all.
 Many marketers had already said goodbye to Google’s social network long ago, siting little engagement, low user usage, and hardly any clicks over to their website.
 Not to mention Google separated Google My Business and Maps from Google+ within the last few years, meaning that finding a Google+ profile page was nearly impossible.
-Before that, Google had disconnected Google+ profiles from YouTube, an action many took as a sign to the ultimate demise of the channel.
+Before that, Google had disconnected Google+ profiles from YouTube.
+Many took this action as a sign of the ultimate demise of the channel.

 The main reason for Google’s decision was due to a data breach of more than 500,000 users.
 Google officially announced the decision to sunset Google+ on their blog here.

-Unfortunately, Google+ failed to keep users interested in the channel and never made meausres to reinvent itself to keep users active on the social network.
+Unfortunately, Google+ failed to keep users interested in the channel and never made measures to reinvent itself to keep users active on the social network.
 As popularity diminished, so did the importance of Google+ as Google began disconnecting it from all other aspects of its brand.
-It got to the point where you could only reach a Google+ profile if you had the link, did a Google search that specifically included ‘Google+’, or perfomed a search within Google+, which frankly people just weren’t doing.
+It got to the point where you could only reach a Google+ profile if you had the link, did a Google search that specifically included ‘Google+,’ or performed a search within Google+, which frankly people weren’t doing.

 Don’t confuse Google+ with Google My Business.
-Google My Business is still extremely important and very much alive, and keeping this listing up-to-date with the correct information is imperative to your local marketing efforts.
+Google My Business is still critical and very much alive, and keeping this listing up-to-date with the correct information is imperative to your local marketing efforts.
 If you haven’t already, make sure to claim your Google My Business listing.